7 Ways to Increase Traffic by Updating Old Blog Posts

 How to Update Old Blog Posts

 We all know keywords are important for SEO but if you started blogging years ago your older posts might not include important keywords.
-Research keywords and sprinkle them throughout your older blog post.
+Keyword relavancy and competion change all the time, so it’s important to be continually reviewing your success.
+Research keywords that the page currently ranks for as well as tangential keywords that have attractive volume and competitive scores.
+Find 5-10 keywords you would like to target and then sprinkle them throughout your older blog post.
 Add them to the title, meta description, alt tags, and headings.
+Include them in new fresh openings, Frequently Asked Questions, and other added content.

 Create Pinterest Friendly Images